 No, inhalers are prescription medications that Medicare prescription drug plans cover.
-You can get them through either a stand-alone Medicare Part D prescription drug plan or a Medicare Advantage plan that includes prescription coverage.
-After verifying that the formulary matches your prescriptions, you should choose the drug coverage.
+You can get them through a stand-alone Medicare Part D prescription drug plan or a Medicare Advantage plan with prescription coverage.
+You should choose the drug coverage after verifying that the formulary matches your prescriptions.

 Does COPD fall under a disability?

-COPD can be considered a disability.
-The Americans with Disabilities Act classifies a disability as an impairment that is substantially limiting.
+COPD can be a disability.
+The Americans with Disabilities Act classifies a disability as a substantially limiting impairment.